 Egan graduated from Northern Illinois University in 2009 with a B.S.
 Degree in Business Operations & Information Systems Management.

-Kevin Jolley enters his second season as an assistant coach with the Colby Community College Men’s Basketball Program.
-Kevin comes to Colby after spending 7 years of playing Professional Basketball in Europe, Middle East and Africa.
+Kevin Jolley enters his third season as an assistant coach with the Trojan basketball program.
+He came to Colby after spending 7 years of playing Professional Basketball in Europe, the Middle East and Africa.

 Jolley started his basketball career at Fairmont Heights High School where he was named 2nd team All-Metro and Nominated for the McDonalds All-American game after averaging 25 points per game 13 rebound and 8 assist and led the state of Maryland in triple doubles.
 After high school, Jolley attend Hutchinson Community College where he played alongside of Head Coach Rusty Grafel helping the team win the Jayhawk West Championship in 2004 and finishing ranked #13 in the country.
 From 2004-2006 Jolley attended Quinnipiac University as a junior averaged 9.8 point per game shooting 56% from the field and was second in the conference in rebounding (8.9) As a senior Jolley averaged 7.8 points per game and 6.5 rebounds.
 After college Jolley played basketball in 14 different countries over a 7 year span, for a career he averaged 26 points per game and 12 rebounds.

 “I am very excited to have Coach Jolley on staff” Coach Rusty Grafel says.
-“I have known Kevin since we played junior college basketball together and I know his experience and knowledge will transfer right over to our coaching staff!”
+“I have known Kevin since we played junior college basketball together and his experience and knowledge transfers over to our coaching staff.”

 Coach Jolley has played in 14 different countries: Germany, Portugal, Lebanon, Syria, Jordan, Palestine, Mexico, Luxembourg, Iceland, Egypt, Israel, Saudi Arabia, The Netherlands, and Dubai.